How Do Bloggers Make Money (and how much do bloggers make?!)

 You create videos, upload to your channel, and hope the content is good enough for views.
 You then get paid based on how many views.
 1,000,000 views (which is a difficult number to reach) CAN make up to $5k.
 But often much less depending on the location of your traffic again.
 You can also have brands sponsor a video (that can range from $200 to $20k), and you can recommend products in the video description and generate affiliate commission that way.

 $3-$5 per 1000 views, and up to $5,000 for 1,000,000 views.
 Then you add affiliate sales from the links in the video description.
 And the chance to have a video sponsored by a brand too.
 I have friends with 250,000 subscribers, and he makes about $1k a month.
 So although Youtube gets featured a lot in the press for people making millions, it’s tough to get by unless you’re a superstar.

-My favourite.
+My favourite answer on How Do Bloggers Make Money.
 I used to be terrified of it, but now I love it.
 If you have become a legitimate authority in your field (for me that’s every country, facing your fears, starting from the bottom etc), then brands and corporates will hire you to give a speech to their workforce, often at their yearly meetings.

 How Public Speaking works:

 The blogger is contacted by the company directly, or if you have an agent, they contact the agent.
 The gig is discussed, how long, where is it etc, and the finances are negotiated.
 Pretty simple really.

 Often 0, especially if it’s an event you’re interested in, or if you use it as a way to further build your authority.
 I’ve also spoken at events for free if they include business class returns flight for me + 1, hotels etc, and you can make a cool trip out of it.
 Equally, if it’s for a corporate event, fees can range from $2k to $20k+ for an hour to a day.

 How do blogs make money; 3 Things to Focus On!